MarcinOrlowski/trans-tool/docs/checks/missing-translations.md

 the `newlyAddedKey` will be considered "present" in translation, despite being commented out.
 If you want to ensure there are all translated, you need to use `--strict` mode instead of default loose check mode.

-Default format can be changed using `--template` argument or `template` config entry.

 ## Configuration file ##

 No dedicated configuration.